geops/website/content/blog/company-outing-in-the-black-forest/index.en.md

 ---
-title: Company Excursion into the Black Forest
+title: Company Excursion in the Black Forest
 summary: A brewery tour at an altitude of 1,000 meters and a visit to a cavern power plant deep below the mountain were on the agenda for the geOps company outing.